jellis/check/README.md

+# NOTE
+Ensure you don't use the RoutAwareModel for your Authenticatable User model - it becomes a circular operation when applying the global scopes and you'll get a bad gateway (502) error.

 ## What's it all about?

 The purpose of the project was to create a syntactically simple way to implement context-based user access control.
 What does that mean, exactly?
 Good question...